 - The stunning/killing method used

-- Confirmation of death.
+- Confirmation of death

-In the event of transport restrictions or limitations, animals being transported in trucks or trains should be offloaded and provided feed, water and shelter as soon as possible.
+In the event of transport restrictions or limitations, animals being transported in trucks or trains should be offloaded and provided with feed, water and shelter as soon as possible.
 Depending on the situation, animals may then be returned to their property/farm of origin or directed to a suitable holding yard or facility.

 The euthanasia method chosen must consider all factors relating to the situation.
 On one farm, several different methods may be needed to euthanase animals of different sizes and ages.
 Whatever the method, it must ensure that animals are killed immediately and effectively while avoiding any potential pain and stress.